codiak/notion-scripts/README.md

 ### 1. First, import your GoodReads shelves into Notion

 After exporting your My Books from [GoodReads](https://www.goodreads.com/) (in the lefthand sidebar), upload the .csv file to a collection in Notion using the "Merge with CSV" option.
-Make sure after importing that books have a "Book ID" value, if they don't you may need to add a "Book ID" property to the collection before merging/importing.
+Make sure after importing that books have a "Book Id" value, if they don't you may need to add a "Book Id" property to the collection before merging/importing.

 ### 2. Create a Notion integration